 The service is not designed to be a substitute for rehabilitation, but to supplement rehabilitation following a person’s discharge from a rehabilitation course received on an individual basis.
 The service should be a go-between in a person’s discharge from rehabilitation on a one-to-one basis, either within the NHS or privately, and their independent maintenance of their condition within the community.

-The service is structured so that each individual is assessed on the first session by a Chartered Physiotherapist.
+The service is structured so that each individual is assessed on the first session.
 This is a comprehensive assessment, including a balance and mobility baseline.
 Our clients are then provided with an individual goal based exercise programme, with advice specific to their condition.

 What happens after the initial assessment?